Mailbutler will be compatible with macOS Sonoma soon. Please don’t update your macOS yet.

 Email

-How to start an email: 4 foolproof ways (and the psychology behind them)
+How to start an email: 4 fail-proof open lines

 These are the 4 best bullet-proof ways to start your email, and the subtle psychology behind why these opening lines work for any business email.